Close

 What Are the Complications of Having Milk of Magnesia When Pregnant?

 It should not be consumed in dosages exceeding the maximum daily amount.
 An overdose can lead to severe health implications and associated health risks.
-Regular use can lead to complications such as magnesium poisoning or hypermagnesemia.
+Regular use can lead to complications such as magnesium poisoning or hypermagnesemia (9).
 Those who have kidney disease or diabetes face the risk of electrolyte imbalance.
-A small amount of it can enter the breastmilk, whose other effects are unknown.
+A small amount of it can enter the breastmilk, with other unknown effects.

 Do Milk of Magnesia Cause Congenital Disabilities?

 FDA does not recommend the intake of milk for magnesia during pregnancy.
 It is not known to cause any congenital disability or other risks to the fetus.
-Prolonged usage of the same is not recommended as it can lead to extreme dehydration.
+Prolonged usage of the same is not recommended as it can lead to extreme dehydration (6).

-A doctor’s helping hand is always beneficial when it comes to pregnancy.
-Do not hesitate to call them even at the slightest trigger of symptoms.
+A doctor’s help is always beneficial during pregnancy.
+Do not hesitate to call them even at the slightest symptom trigger.

 • When having an upset stomach or trouble with bodily functions, seek the advice of a doctor before buying this OVC remedy.